bigjust/fortune-rickyisms/README.md

 fortune-randyisms
 ===========

-fortune file collecting the various Randyisms from The Trailor Parks Boys.
+fortune file collecting the various Randyisms from The Trailor Park Boys.

 to make: